ytang08/ytang08.github.io/_teaching/2024_experience_1.md

 location: "Tucson, USA"
 ---

-Teaching an online class ("International Relations") at the undergraduate level at the University of Arizona during the Summer of 2024.
+Teaching an online class ("International Relations") at the undergraduate level at the University of Arizona during the Summer and Fall of 2024.

 Heading 1
 ======